hinto-janai/monero-bash/README.md

 3. You can then start all processes in the background: `monero-bash start all`
 4. And watch them live with: `monero-bash watch <monero/p2pool/xmrig>`

-If you have something like `screen` or `tmux` you can open multiple terminals and:
+It may be useful to download `screen` or `tmux` so you can open multiple terminals and use:
 ```
-monero-bash full monero
-monero-bash full p2pool
-monero-bash full xmrig
+monero-bash full <monero/p2pool/xmrig>
 ```
-Instead of running of them in the background.
+This allows you to interact with the processes directly AND have them in a background terminal.
+Unfortunately, you cannot interact directly with a `systemd` background process.

 ### Command Usage
 ```